 Ciprofloxacin Hydrochloride, known as the brand name antibiotic Proquin XR, is an effectual fluoroquinolone.
 Marketed by Depomed, the patent for Proquin XR is set to expire on September 19, 2016.
-Ciprofloxacin hydrochloride is projected to flourish as a generic antibiotic, due in part to its ease of use as a once daily 500 milligram dose.
-Another benefit of ciprofloxacin hydrochloride is the specific indication it has, as it is only for the treatment of uncomplicated urinary tract infections or acute cystitis, caused by susceptible strains of Escherichia coli and Klebsiella pneumoniae.
+It is projected to flourish as a generic antibiotic, due in part to its ease of use as a once daily 500 milligram dose.
+Another benefit is the specific indication it has, as it is only for the treatment of uncomplicated urinary tract infections or acute cystitis, caused by susceptible strains of Escherichia coli and Klebsiella pneumoniae.
 This powerful medication is not interchangeable with other ciprofloxacin products like Cipro.
-Due to the particular indication of ciprofloxacin hydrochloride, this potent drug remains efficacious, and has not yet been shown to have a resistance from patients.
+Due to the particular indication of Ciprofloxacin Hydrochloride, this potent drug remains efficacious, and has not yet been shown to have a resistance from patients.
 Side effects are minimal, and may include a yeast infection, inflamed nose and throat, headache, or an urgent need to urinate.

 The American Foundation for Urological Disease reports that as many as ten million visits are made to physicians each year to seek treatment for urinary tract infections.
 This staggering number of cases highlights the great need for additional and affordable treatments to combat these infections.
 Many urinary tract infections are caused by the bacterium E. coli, and require antibiotic treatment to treat the infection.